 Once you have your supplies, you will want to begin to build your own DIY chicken coop.
 It is important that you have this coop in the general area where it will be resting, as you don’t want to risk damage to it by moving it around too much.

 In order to begin the construction, you will need good chicken coop plans.
-There are some good quality plans on the internet, and here are the two that stand out:
+There are some good quality plans on the internet, and here’s the one that stand out:

 As soon as you have it built, you will test the integrity of the unit and ensure there will be no problems with it potentially falling.